oroinc/documentation/backend/setup/dev-environment/docker-and-symfony/index.rst

       symfony composer install -n

-3. In case, you are using an Enterprise edition application, :ref:`update parameters.yml file <for-using-enterprise-services-update-parameters-yml-file>`.
+3. If you are using an Enterprise edition application, :ref:`update the parameters.yml file <for-using-enterprise-services-update-parameters-yml-file>`.

    .. code:: bash